-- 1.6.1 (Insert local authority name) will ensure that decisions made under this lettings policy have regard to the need to safeguard and promote the welfare of children taking into account Section 11 of The Children's Act and the Public Sector Equality Duty. - 1.6.2 (Insert local authority name) will also have regard to the Children & Social Work Act 2017 as relates to the local arrangements for safeguarding and promoting welfare of children.
+- 1.6.1 The Council will ensure that decisions made under this Lettings Policy have regard to the need to safeguard and promote the welfare of children taking into account Section 11 of The Children's Act and the Public Sector Equality Duty. - 1.6.2 The Council will also have regard to the Children and Social Work Act 2017 as relates to the local arrangements for safeguarding and promoting welfare of children.